Psychiatric Injury and Secondary Victim Compensation Claims

 Secondary victims are those who have witnessed a distressing event or accident but have not been directly involved, i.e. not the primary victim.

-One of the most common examples is where a pedestrian has witnessed a road traffic accident whereby the primary victim has suffered serious injury or has died.
-The secondary victim may suffer with a psychiatric injury such as Post Traumatic Stress Disorder (PTSD) as a result.
+One of the most common examples is when a pedestrian has witnessed a road traffic accident whereby the primary victim has suffered serious injury or has died.
+The secondary victim may suffer from a psychiatric injury such as Post Traumatic Stress Disorder (PTSD) as a result.

 If you have witnessed a traumatic incident or near-miss accident of a loved one and have had to seek medical advice due to psychological distress, our personal injury solicitors may be able to help you.